 Presentation on Care for Creation Ministry:

 Tony Quintanilla and Sara Fieberg gave a presentation on creating a new ministry at St. Nicholas called Care for Creation.
-The idea is based on the papal encyclical Laudauto Si and would involve creating an action platform for the parish that would enlist participation from everyone – staff, ministry leaders, parishioners include our youth.
+The idea is based on the papal encyclical Laudauto Si and would involve creating an action platform for the parish that would enlist participation from everyone – staff, ministry leaders, parishioners including our youth.
 There was a good discussion, and the PPC recommended waiting until we know what the results of Renew My Church are before moving forward.
 A decision is needed by Earth Day, April 22nd.

 Approval of November 30, 2021 Minutes: Yvonne proposed a motion to approve the minutes and Rob seconded.
 They were unanimously approved.